Photo: Liberal advice: Abolishing whiteness has never been more urgent – Liberal Noel Ignatiev showed us how – My Comments

 This should not surprise us.
 While whiteness and its avatar, “Western civilisation”, have for centuries declared themselves to be the epitome of Enlightenment and freedom, historians have demonstrated not only the historicity of whiteness and its contingency, but that whiteness emerged directly and almost exclusively through its connection to imperialism/colonialism, slavery, genocide and modern-day racism.

 One would have better luck taking wetness away from water – at least you can freeze it – than to rip the racism out of whiteness.
-Even the US’s first black president could not freeze the racism that has always defined this country.
-Instead, despite his best efforts, his presidency unleashed a torrent of renewed racial animosity and policies, all embodied by the ultimate avatar of white nationalist masculinity, Donald Trump.
+Even the US’s first person president could not freeze the racism that has always defined this country.
+Instead, despite his best efforts, his presidency unleashed a torrent of renewed racial animosity and policies, all embodied by the ultimate avatar of nationalist masculinity, Donald Trump.

 Abolishing, not reforming whiteness